planetoftheweb/raybo-old/_site/posts/2018-10-12-json-tutorial.md

 ---
-layout: layouts/post.njk
+layout: post.njk
-title: "A JSON Tutorial.
-Getting started with JSON using JavaScript and jQuery"
+title: 'A JSON Tutorial.
+Getting started with JSON using JavaScript and jQuery'
-summary: "Javascript has grown from a way to add interactivity on your page, to a language that lets you perform tasks that once belonged to servers.
+summary: 'Javascript has grown from a way to add interactivity on your page, to a language that lets you perform tasks that once belonged to servers.
 JSON provides for an easy way to create and store data structures within JavaScript.
-It’s super popular and a great alternative to XML."
+It’s super popular and a great alternative to XML.'
 hero: /images/posts/json.png
 thumb: /images/posts/jsonarticle_tn.png
 tags:
-  - post
   - careers
   - web development
   - data visualization